article

 Dr Darin Detwiler performing his keynote speech at Food Integrity Global 2024 in Amsterdam.
 Credit: Emily Dews Photography

-As an American food safety professional who has spent years immersed in the complexities of food integrity, attending Food Integrity Global 2024 in Amsterdam was nothing short of eye-opening.
+As an American food safety professional who has spent decades immersed in the complexities of food integrity, attending Food Integrity Global 2024 in Amsterdam was nothing short of eye-opening.
 Hosted by New Food, this event exceeded my expectations in every way, bringing together experts, leaders and stakeholders from across the globe.
 With a reputation as an industry thought leader, I arrived ready to share my perspectives but left humbled by the sheer scale of the event and the collective knowledge that was present.

 New Food did a remarkable job orchestrating this international forum, ensuring every conversation, keynote and panel discussion delved into the pressing topics of our industry: food safety, food fraud, sustainable development, food delivery, clean labelling, allergens and even the emergence of cultured meats.
 As a keynote speaker, I was privileged to contribute to these discussions, addressing a question that has been on many minds lately: “Is Our Food the Safest It Has Ever Been?”
 However, the real value of this conference lay not in one keynote but in the dialogue that followed—conversations that have fundamentally shifted my perspective on food safety as a global endeavour.